Meldrum Academy

 Meldrum Academy is a secondary school run by Aberdeenshire Council in Oldmeldrum, Aberdeenshire, Scotland.

 It was established in 2002 with S1 and S2 pupils only.
 S2 pupils came from nearby Ellon and Inverurie Academy.
 Princess Anne opened the building in 2002 and Andrew Sutherland was the first head teacher.
 The acting head teacher is Ian Jackson.
 Houses are Bruce, Glennie, Slessor, Telford and Wallace.
-The school also has a library that is open to the public and to the pupils also.